Frequently asked questions...

 Will my premiums go up as my pet ages?

 Generally, premiums for older pets are higher, as pets are more likely to suffer health problems as they age.

 *Mintel Report "Pet Insurance - UK", September 2013

 Can you cover my pet abroad?
 If so, how long for?

 Yes, our Plus and Premier Cover levels can cover your pet abroad.
 You need to make sure that you’re travelling to a member country of the PETS Travel Scheme and comply with the requirements of this scheme while you’re abroad.

 You’ll be covered for three trips in any period of insurance and each trip can last up to 60 days.
 More information is available on the Pet Travel Scheme website.

-What is Long Term Cover?
+What is Lifetime Cover?